 Although this is optional, 9 times out of 10 you’ll want to do this.
 The reason it’s not a requirement is simply because some businesses who might be sole traders working from home, don’t want to list their home address as their business location.
 But if this isn’t you, adding a location should definitely be on your agenda.
 Obviously, for shops, cafés and bars etc. where footfall is important, it goes without saying you’d want to add your location so that customers can make their way to your premises via Google Maps.

 Even if you’re located in a warehouse on a trading estate, where you wouldn’t expect to service customers, you should still add in your location details.
 Likewise, an office block from which you work, but which has no facilities for visitors, should still get listed.
-This is important because you simply cannot leverage the full benefit of Google My Business if you’ve not added a location.
+This is important because you simply cannot leverage the full benefit of Google Business Profile if you’ve not added a location.
 Unless you’re certain you do not want people to know where you operate from, do not skip this step.